chadrem/market_bot/README.markdown

 Currently it can: scrape apps, app leaderboards, movies, and tv shows.
 It can also search for apps.
 It is built on top of Nokogiri and Typhoeus.

-**This project is currently seeking developers to help maintain it.
-Please send pull requests or contact me if you are able to help out.
-The best ways to get started are to fix bugs, improve documentation, and merge useful changes from public forks.
-By working together we can make the best scraper for the Google Play Store!**

 ## Dependencies

 * Nokogiri